People under 18

 - 12 hours' rest in any 24-hour period in which they work (for example, between one working day and the next)

-Working hours for children under 16 years old are restricted.
+Working hours for children under school leaving age are restricted.

 Employers of children normally need to have a permit from the local council's education department or education welfare service.